IvelinChalov/Bob-s-world/README.txt

                Bob's world

-What is it?
+What is "Bob's world"?
 ------------

-Bob's world is a 2D physics simulator, sand box.
-Where the user can create simple contraptions similar to the popular game "Crazy machines".
+Bob's world is a 2D physics simulator, similar to Gary's mod (a sandbox game), where the user can create simple contraptions similar to the popular game "Crazy machines".

 Installation
 ------------

 The game does not require installation.
-The user just have to copy the content of the folder "Bob" on his PC and use the "Bob demo.exe" to start the game.
+The user just has to copy the contents of the folder "Bob" on his PC and use the "Bob demo.exe" to start the game.

 Used libraries